Osborne says credit rating important

-LONDON British chancellor George Osborne said on Thursday Britain's credit rating was important but was not the only measure affecting borrowing rates, after agency Fitch said Britain's credibility had been damaged after new forecasts.
+LONDON Chancellor George Osborne said on Thursday Britain's credit rating was important but was not the only measure affecting borrowing rates, after agency Fitch said Britain's credibility had been damaged after new forecasts.

 Fitch made its comments on Wednesday after Osborne said government forecasts showed that Britain would not meet a key debt reduction total in a budget update.